kanji9/simpledatepicker/README.md

 # simpledatepicker
-Just a simple, responsive and light tool to pick a date Wrote in vanilla ES6, can run on every modern browser!
+Just a simple, responsive and light tool to pick a date
+<br/>Wrote in vanilla ES6, can run on every modern browser!

 Get started:
 <hr/>